-- Program Goals (35 points): The extent to which the project(s) proposed for development meet the program's goals. - Equity (30 points): The extent to which the proposal will advance equity and opportunity by providing meaningful benefits to a priority population or increasing new, Veteran, or Native American farmer or rancher access or tribal access to State funding for agricultural conservation acquisitions. - Sustainability (20 points): The extent to which the application demonstrates that increased organization capacity to develop projects will be sustained after the life of the grant. - Budget (15 points): The costs described in the applicant's budget are reasonable costs likely to be incurred in the development of one or more agricultural conservation acquisition projects.
+Program Goals (35 points): The extent to which the proposal meets the Program Goals.

+- o Equity (30 points): The extent to which the proposal will advance equity and opportunity by providing meaningful benefits to a priority population or increasing new, Veteran, or Native American farmer or rancher access or Tribal access to State funding for agricultural conservation acquisitions. - Sustainability (20 points): The extent to which the application demonstrates that increased organization capacity to develop projects will be sustained after the life of the grant. - Budget (15 points): The costs described in the Budget are eligible and are reasonable costs likely to be incurred to implement the proposal.